bneedhamia/CurieBLEWeightMonitor/README.md

 # CurieBLEWeightMonitor
 Arduino 101 (Curie) Sketch to continuously report my dog's weight using load sensors and Bluetooth Low Energy (BLE).
 ## Current Status
 The redesigned circuit is running.
-I'm editing the 3D printed hold-downs for the Load Sensors, then need to write the Sketch that calculates weight and center of gravity.
+The Load Sensor holder design is finished.
+I'm editing the 3D printed Centering Guide, then need to write the Sketch that calculates weight and center of gravity.
 See ProjectDiary.odt for the progress on the project.
 ## Files
 - ProjectDiary.odt = day-to-day diary of the progress of the project.
 Useful to see how the project unfolded over time.
 - WeightScale.fzz = Fritzing circuit